ibm-cloud-docs/vmwaresolutions/vcenter/fed_networking.md

 ---

-# Networking considerations for vCenter Server instances
+# Networking considerations for VMware Federal instances

-Review the following information for details about networking considerations and requirements for your vCenter Server instances.
+Review the following information for details about networking considerations and requirements for your VMware Federal instances.
 Ensure that you meet the requirements so that your instance functions properly.

-## Networking components for vCenter Server instances
+## Networking components for VMware Federal instances

-To review the networking components that are included in your vCenter Server instance, see the _vCenter Server technical specifications_ section in the [vCenter Server overview](vc_vcenterserveroverview.html).
+To review the networking components that are included in your VMware Federal instance, see [vCenter Server instance components for VMware Federal on IBM Cloud](vc_fed_overview.html#vcenter-server-instance-components-for-vmware-federal-on-ibm-cloud).

 ## NSX Firewall considerations